 About the Program

-This unique program fosters collaborations and hybrid forms of visual art, music composition and programming that stretch the boundaries of artistic practice.
-You will explore the powerful inter-relationships among these disciplines in contemporary creative practice.
+Digital Arts is unique program fosters collaborations and hybrid forms of visual art, music composition and programming that stretch the boundaries of artistic practice.
+Students and faculty explore the powerful inter-relationships among these disciplines in contemporary creative practice.

 We believe the computer makes it easier for artists to move between media and collaborate across specialties.
 For this reason, the Digital Arts program allows students to hone their skills in many areas and creates a natural breeding ground for important collaborations.
-Music students can easily take electives in web design or digital video.
-Art students can learn to record and produce music in a recording studio.
+Musicians can easily take electives in web design or digital video.
+Visual artists can learn to record and produce music in a recording studio.
 Both can learn about how to write their own software.
-Computer science students can develop their talents in writing software while working directly with artists and musicians.
+Programmers can develop their talents in writing software while working directly with artists and musicians.

 Our graduates are valuable contributors in a variety of creative environments, because they possess a diverse set of skills.
 We have alumni working in top companies and innovative start-ups within the gaming, music, multimedia and online industries.
 Many alums have also pursued graduate studies at some of the top masters and doctoral programs in the country and become the next generation of artists, professors and leading thinkers.

 Read more about requirements for the Digital Arts major, minor, and available courses in the University Catalog.